patkahnke/aai-video-share/modules/custom/proof_api/README.txt

     - In order to maintain persistence of a record of the vote, a table will be created in the Drupal database and accessed on each vote
 Need to count views on embedded videos: The function to count views is currently not called when an embedded video is played
-    - Most likely fix is to attach an event listener to the IFrame Player and subscribe to onPlayerStateChange().
+    - Most likely fix is to attach an event listener to the IFrame Player.
 Deployment: Coming
 Styling: Coming
 UX Overhaul: Coming